zriyansh/signoz.io/blog/2023-08-19-parsing-otel-logs.md

 For my example, I sent logs directly via network calls using OTLP, but this approach is specifically *not* recommended for production use.
 It makes sense: you wouldn’t want to maintain dozens of network calls from inside your code, nor pay for the network overhead!

-## Step 3: configure the SigNoz Collector
+## Step 3: Configure the SigNoz Collector

-If you take a look in the SigNoz repository, you’ll find the configuration for the collector in [/deploy/docker/clickhouse-setup/otel-collector-metrics-config.yaml](https://github.com/SigNoz/signoz/blob/main/deploy/docker/clickhouse-setup/otel-collector-metrics-config.yaml) (you probably grabbed this project above during the install process).
+If you take a look in the SigNoz repository, you’ll find the configuration for the collector in [/deploy/docker/clickhouse-setup/otel-collector-config.yaml](https://github.com/SigNoz/signoz/blob/main/deploy/docker/clickhouse-setup/otel-collector-config.yaml) (you probably grabbed this project above during the install process).
 You can edit this file to filter what logs are being stored after being received by the collector.

 After editing this file, you’ll need to restart the collector.
 If using Docker, the command would be `docker restart signoz-otel-collector`

 It’s worth examining some chunks of this config unedited (since it may change in the future I won’t refer to line numbers here, just pointing out relevant sections).
 Again, the SigNoz collector is a fork of the OpenTelemetry collector, and all this configuration is applicable to the collector in general.

-### batching
+### Batching to prevent unecessary network requests

 ```yaml
  batch: